 In addition, George has directed opera scenes at Wolf Trap Opera and Chautauqua Opera, and new productions with the Chicago Sinfonietta, Pittsburgh Opera, the Bay View Music Festival, Chicago Folks Operetta, and Chicago Opera Vanguard.
-An enthusiastic mentor, George has taught acting, auditioning and scene study at Northwestern University, Roosevelt University, North Park University, and DePaul University.
+An enthusiastic mentor, George is the Artistic Director of Opera at North Park University, and has taught acting, auditioning, directing and scene study at Northwestern University, Roosevelt University, and DePaul University.

-Now in its fourth season, George hosts OPERA BOX SCORE, America’s Talk Radio Show About Opera, heard every Monday night on WNUR 89.3 FM Chicago.
+Now in its fifth season, George hosts OPERA BOX SCORE, America’s Talk Radio Show About Opera, heard every Monday night on WNUR 89.3 FM Chicago.
 The show tackles the week’s opera headlines and discusses them in a sports talk radio format.

-A recipient of the 2015 American Prize in Directing, George’s production of SILENT NIGHT was chosen as a winner of Opera America’s 2013 Director-Designer competition.
+A two-time recipient of the American Prize in Directing, George’s production of SILENT NIGHT was chosen as a winner of Opera America’s 2013 Director-Designer competition.
 As one of ten Americans to receive the 2011-12 German Chancellor Fellowship from the Alexander von Humboldt Foundation, George served as a Regieassistent at the Staatstheater Darmstadt.

 George’s training includes the Resident Artist Stage Director program at Pittsburgh Opera, serving as the Apprentice Stage Director at the Merola Opera Program, and as the Directing Fellow at Wolf Trap Opera.
 He holds an MFA in Directing from Northwestern University and a BA in Theatre Studies and English from Yale University.
-A dual US-UK citizen, George is a proud ensemble member of Steep Theatre Company (Chicago) and the American Guild of Musical Artists.
+A dual US-UK citizen, George is a proud company member of Steep Theatre Company (Chicago) and the American Guild of Musical Artists.